-History of the 1960-1965 Ferrari 250 GTE/330 America
+History of the 1959-1962 Ferrari 250 GTE

-Ferrari had been doing well all through the 1950s with their 250 series of road and racing cars, and it seemed inevitable that a 2+2 would appear in order to broaden their customer base and further fund racing activities.
-Once again the Paris show was used for the unveiling, and in 1960 the Ferrari 250 GTE appeared.
-Based on the earlier Ferrari 250 GT coupe, this Pininfarina-designed steel-bodied 2+2 had the same Colombo 3-liter V-12, and 102-inch wheelbase as the earlier car.
+Ferrari had been doing well through the 1950s with the 250 series of road and racing cars, and a natural next step was the introduction of a 2+2 in order to broaden Ferrari’s customer base and therefore further fund the all-important racing activities.
+Once again, the Paris show was used for the unveiling and in 1960 the 250GTE appeared.
+Based on the earlier 250GT coupe, this Pininfarina-designed steel-bodied four-seater had the same Colombo 3.0-liter V-12 and 102-inch wheelbase as the earlier car.

-The production run is generally divided into three different series: Series I cars had fog lights in the grille, Series II cars had a different center console from the previous series, and Series III cars wore their fog lights being positioned outside the grille.
-At the conclusion of the 250 GTE production run, Ferrari built just under 50 330 America 2+2s.
-These cars had a 4-liter version of the GTE V-12, but were identical to the GTE in most every other way.
+The production run has been divided by historians into roughly three different series.
+Series 1 cars had fog lights in the grille, Series 2 cars had a different interior center console from the previous series, and Series 3 cars can be identified by their fog lights being positioned outside the grille.
+At the conclusion of the 250GTE production run, Ferrari built just under 50 330 America 2+2s, which had a 4.0-liter version of the GTE V-12 and can be mentioned here as they were identical to the GTE in most every other way.